 Garlic Herb Butter(ContainsMilk)

-• While pasta cooks, melt 2 TBSP plain butter (4 TBSP for 4 servings) in pan used for mushrooms over mediumhigh heat.
-Add scallion whites and cook until just softened, 1 minute. • Add flour and cook, stirring, until lightly browned, 1-2 minutes. • Whisk in milk and 1⁄3 cup reserved pasta cooking water (½ cup for 4), breaking up any flour clumps.
+• While pasta cooks, melt 2 TBSP plain butter (4 TBSP for 4 servings) in pan used for mushrooms over medium-high heat.
+Add scallion whites and cook until just softened, 1 minute. • Add flour and cook, stirring constantly, until lightly browned, 1-2 minutes. • Whisk in milk and 1⁄3 cup reserved pasta cooking water (½ cup for 4), breaking up any flour clumps.
 Simmer until slightly thickened, 3-4 minutes.

-• Stir cream cheese into pan with sauce until melted and combined. • Stir in mushrooms, cavatappi, and garlic herb butter.
+• Stir cream cheese into pan with sauce until melted. • Stir in mushrooms, drained cavatappi, and garlic herb butter.
 Season with salt and pepper.
-TIP: If needed, stir in more reserved cooking water a splash at a time until pasta is coated in a creamy sauce.
+TIP: If needed, stir in more reserved pasta cooking water a splash at a time until everything is coated in a creamy sauce.

 • Divide pasta between bowls and sprinkle with Parmesan and scallion greens.
 Serve.